 Russell was released at the scene but two days later he was arrested in Key Largo, Florida, with fellow AWD member William James Tschantre, also of Florida.
 Tschantre, whose online moniker was “Wolfman,” had reportedly quit his fast-food job and cashed in $3,000 in life savings before the pair purchased rifles and hundreds of rounds of ammunition and fled south.

 Russell, a former student at the University of South Florida (USF), was an active member of the Army National Guard who told officers the explosives came from his time in USF’s engineering school.
 He also told officers, before asking for a lawyer, that he was a “national socialist” and a member of AWD.

-Although conventional offline activity, such as flyering, slowed after Arthurs’s and Russell’s arrest, the group’s militancy and obsession with terrorism and violence soon deepened.
+Although conventional offline activity, such as flyering, slowed after Arthurs’ and Russell’s arrests, the group’s militancy and obsession with terrorism and violence soon deepened.
 After the imprisonment of its leader, other influential members emerged in his place.
 That cadre turned the group in more sinister directions.

 Propagandizing the collapse: ‘SIEGE’ and ‘the sinister aesthetic’